HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 Information about defining filters can be found on the [R4B SubscriptionTopicResource](https://hl7.org/fhir/R4B/subscriptiontopic.html#filters).

-In FHIR R5, the usage of filters matches the definition structure - i.e., elements for the `resourceType`, `filterParameter`, `modifier`, and `value`.
-However, modeling that number of elements in extensions is cumbersome and a relevant syntax already exists.
-The [R5 FilterBy Criteria](StructureDefinition-backport-filter-criteria.html) extension contains filter information, formatted according to the search syntax defined by the FHIR core specification.
+In FHIR R5, the usage of filters matches the definition structure - i.e., elements for the `resourceType`, `filterParameter`, `comparator`, `modifier`, and `value`.
+This guide provides the [Backport FilterBy](StructureDefinition-backport-filter-by.html) complex extension on `Subscription` with the following sub-extensions:

+* `resourceType` (0..1, uri) - The resource type to apply the filter to, if applicable.
-In filter criteria strings, a `filterParameter`, as defined by the relevant `SubscriptionTopic` is used in the place of a search parameter.
+* `filterParameter` (1..1, string) - The filter parameter, as defined by the subscription topic or a search parameter.
+* `comparator` (0..1, code) - The comparator to use for the filter (e.g., eq, gt, lt, ge, le).
+* `modifier` (0..1, code) - The modifier to use for the filter.
+* `value` (1..1, string) - The value to use for filtering.

 A server MAY support search parameters not listed by a topic definition (e.g., if filtering is applied to a `Patient`, the server can honor filters for `Patient.name` even if the topic does not expose them), however topic authors are encouraged to explicitly list any parameters for best interoperability.

-The valid formats for criteria are:
-* `[filterParameter]=[value]`
-* `[filterParameter]:[modifier]=[value]`
-* `[resourceType].[filterParameter]=[value]`
-* `[resourceType].[filterParameter]:[modifier]=[value]`

 Note that `resourceType` is only necessary for disambiguation in the case where there are filter parameters with the same code exposed for multiple resources available for filtering within a specific topic.
 Even in the cases where this is true (e.g., hoisting existing search parameters), it is preferable for the topic definition to assign unique names for simplicity.